bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

 Means/Documents
-   A list with references to additional stuff that is related to this process step, i.e. documentation, templates, example forms and many more.
+   A list with references to additional stuff that is related to this process step, i.e., documentation, templates, example forms and many more.